julienetie/maya/README.md

 ### 19. Keep CSS files to 32KB Max
   As mentioned gzip will compress duplicate series of bytes if the uncompressed file is 32KB or below.
-  Despite the methodolgy you develop your CSS in, you will have duplicate series of bytes to take advantage of.
+  Despite the methodology you develop your CSS in, you will have duplicate series of bytes to take advantage of.

 ### 20. Keep duplicate properties in order
   When duplicating any amount of properties ensure they are in consecutive order to the original or